cncf/tag-security/assessments/projects/longhorn/self-assessment.md

 # Longhorn Self-assessment

+This assessment was created by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process and is currently pending changes from the maintainer team.

-This is the Longhorn's Self-assessment documentation that we wrote after we began thinking about the security of the project, determining gaps in its security, and preparing security documentation for Longhorn's users.
-This project is currently in the CNCF Incubation phase preparing for Graduation.
+The Longhorn self-assessment documentation was written with security in mind.
+It was written after carefully considering the security of the project, determining gaps in its security, and preparing security documentation for Longhorn's users.
+This project is currently in the CNCF Incubation phase, preparing for Graduation.

 ## Table of contents